-One of the most frequently asked questions we receive is: “How much does vanlife cost?”
+One of the most frequently asked questions we receive is: “How much does living in a camper cost?”
 It’s also one of the most difficult to answer.
 The truth is: it depends.
-Vanlife is different for everyone, and so is the price.
+The lifestyle is different for everyone, and so is the price.

 That being said, we’re going to give you a run-down of three van lifers with different backgrounds making it work on the road.
-We hope this will help give you a reference point for how finances can be managed living in a van.
+We hope this will help give you a reference point for how finances can be managed living on the road.

 - Want to build your own DIY van?
 Read our guide: How to build a van life camper

-How Much Does It Cost To Buy A Camper Van?
+How Much Does It Cost To Buy A Camper?

-First things first, the type of vehicle you choose to buy is going to be the largest up-front cost to vanlife.
+First things first, the type of vehicle you choose to buy is going to be the largest up-front cost.
 We’ve written a breakdown of what type vehicle you should buy to help figure this out.

 Some people move into the vehicle that they currently own.
 They do minimal to no conversion, and enjoy the lifestyle just fine.